mahidedhia/Money-Manager/README.md

 # Money-Manager
-The money manager application is a Tkinter GUI application made in python.
-It allows the user to keep a track of their earnings and expenses and analyze their earnings and expenses.
+The money manager is a Python Tkinter application.
+It allows the user to keep a track of their earnings and expenses and analyze their money usage.

 ## Software Requirements
 Python 3.9 - https://www.python.org/downloads/